oasis-tcs/openc2-cap/haha.cap.md

 Refer to section 4 for sample commands.

-### 2.6.8 ‘Delete’
-The ap-slpf is the only valid target type for the delete action.
-The associated specifiers, and options are summarized in section 2.2.4.1.
-Sample commands are presented in section 4.

 ### 2.6.9 ‘delete ap-slpf’
-The ‘delete ap-slpf’ command is used to remove a  rule rather than issue another allow or deny to counteract the effect of an existing rule.
-Implementation of the ‘delete ap-slpf’ command is OPTIONAL.
-Products that choose to implement the ‘delete ap-slpf’  command MUST implement the ap-slpf target type described in section 2.3.3.1.

-Products that send the ‘delete ap-slpf’ command MAY populate the command options field with ‘response-type="complete”.

-Products that send the ‘delete ap-slpf’ command MAY populate the command-id.

-Products that send the ‘delete ap-slpf’  command MAY populate the respond-to argument.

-The ‘delete ap-slpf’  command MUST NOT include other command arguments.

-Products that send the ‘delete ap-slpf’ command MUST include exactly one deny-rule OR allow-rule as described in table 2.2.1.2.

-The deny-rule OR allow-rule MUST include the rule number and MAY include the corresponding ip_connection or ip_addr.

-Products that receive, but cannot parse or process the ‘delete ap-slpf’ command MUST respond with response code 400.

-Products that receive but do not support the ap-slpf target type MUST respond with error code 501 and SHOULD respond with error description ‘target type not supported’

-Upon successful parsing of the ‘delete ap-slpf’ command and subsequent removal of the corresponding rule, products MUST respond with response code 200.

-Upon successful parsing of the ‘delete ap-slpf’ command and failure to remove the corresponding rule, products MUST respond with response code 500 and SHOULD respond with error description ‘ rule not removed or updated’.

-Refer to section 4 for sample commands.

-This page intentionally left blank.

 # 3 Conformance statements
 > **Editor's Note** - This section is a placeholder.
 The conformance clauses stated within the body of the profile will be repeated here once general consensus is reached.<Note: need to define "support" - behavior that must occur as a result of executing commands>